Student Financial Services

 - Awarded strictly on the basis of financial need.

-- In order to be considered, students must provide parent information on the Free Application for Federal Student Aid (FAFSA), and complete the FAFSA by the priority funding deadline (the last day of February preceding the fall semester).
+- In order to be considered, students must complete the FAFSA by the priority funding deadline (the last day of February preceding the fall semester).

 - For more information about financial aid, please the Financial Aid section of our website.